TedHusted/awake/awake.md/awake.md

 Titan: ETR-1947 is need to know.

 Idisi: There are a few things that Ally does need to know.
-As the Vanir AI, I can authorize disclosure.
+As the Vanir SI, I can authorize disclosure.
 Ally, I am sending a link to the document.

 Ally: … One of the criteria mention “planetary defenses”.
 Is that a reference to meteors?